consoledotdev/home/content/podcast/s02e01-dev-infrastructure-john-graham-cumming-cloudflare.md

 on the serverless platform.
 So I think there is really a future in which serverless becomes enormously important.

-**David Mytton:** So it kind of removes the latency question from the user perspective, using a service.
+**David:** So it kind of removes the latency question from the user perspective, using a service.
 Is there still a question in terms of the internals of when you're building an application as a developer and thinking about what callbacks you might be doing to backend services?
 Or do you think those will be co-located closer to the user as well?

-**John Graham-Cumming:** I think some of them will be co-located.
+**John:** I think some of them will be co-located.
 I also think just the fact that a platform like ours or others, they have really good connectivity to the internet.
 In our case, we have our own fiber backbone, so we can move stuff without it going over the internet.
 I think it'll just be such a great developer experience to be on the serverless platform.

-**David Mytton:** Right.
+**David:** Right.
 And then you've also got the different connectivity types.
 You talked about 5G, and that's the latest technology that we're hopefully seeing being rolled out, but then there's satellite and Starlink where there might be high throughput but you've got quite significantly higher